jblindsay/whitebox-tools/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work shall be licensed [as above](#license) without any additional terms or conditions.

 **TODO**
 Describe the process of integrating a new tool into the library.